CookedLobster/infosec-docs/docs/recon/pen-tools.md

 ```

 ## WHOIS
 Query who a Domain Name is registered to.
-Informations such as E-Mails, Techinal Contacs, Admins, Numbers...
+Information's such as E-Mails, Technical Contacts, Admins, Numbers...

 ```bash
 whois <target>